 - Create a container garden with window boxes and planters on your porch or patio that’s easy to manage and tend.

-- Make a raised garden bed and have the beds built at waist height so you don’t have to bend down.
+- Make garden beds and have the beds built at waist height so you don’t have to bend down.
+Tending to garden beds can provide gentle physical activity, help exercise different muscle groups, and support mental wellbeing.

 - Things like retracting hanging baskets and containers on wheels can be used to create planting spaces that are moveable and easy to access.